Azure/fta-internalbusinessapps/appmodernization/app-service/articles/app-service.md

 # Abstract

-During this module, you will learn about bringing together PaaS App Services components to build a sample application, Contoso Expenses, and making it scalable, highly available and secure.
+During this POC you will learn about bringing together various Azure PaaS Services like App Services Web App, API App, Functions, Storage queue & SQL DB to build and deploy a sample Expenses solution and making it highly available, scalable, etc.

 ![Screenshot](media/app-service/appmod-pic-poc-visio.png)
 # Learning objectives